Maedang/Project2_Team3/README.md

   The Kaggle dataset includes a list of 58,099 movies with their Titles and Genres in one csv.
 The other 5 csvs all contain unique IDs for us to be able to merge them to bring in other information such as IMDb Tags, Ratings, Category Tags, etc. Using the Kaggle dataset, we will use the IMDb tags to request API information on Box Office numbers as well as other various information for each movie in the dataset.</br>

-  Once we have cleaned, merged, and identified the variables we are looking for, we will use a relational database in the form of SQLAlchemy to store all our information in relevant tables.
+  Once we have cleaned, merged, and identified the variables we are looking for, we will use a relational database in the form of PostgreSQL to store all our information in relevant tables.
 We chose a relational database because our data comes with unique identifiers that are able to identify the pre-established relationships that already exist within the dataset.</br>

 ## √ Extract:
  For our project, we searched for datasets of movies in relation to year of release, country, language, box office numbers, genres, IMDb rating, movie rating, and runtime.
 Specifically, our data consists of a Kaggle dataset that contained 6 csv's with the main dataset containing Titles and Genres of 58,099 different box office movies.
 We then used the other csv's within the Kaggle dataset that contained various factors like ratings and IMDb tags to request the necessary information such as Runtime and Box Office from our API source:</br>